Office Systems & Accounting (Payroll)

 ABOUT THE PROGRAM

-Office Systems and Accounting (Payroll) is a two (2) year certificate / AEC program that prepares students for a professional career in accounting and/or office-related work settings.
+Office Systems and Accounting (Payroll) is a two-year AEC career program that prepares students for a professional career in accounting and/or office-related work settings.
 The program provides students with the necessary skills and fundamental knowledge to perform tasks in an office environment based on new and evolving technologies.

 Graduates will be able to adapt to various information technology and accounting environments as well as:

 - Provide office support for the production of various administrative documents

 - Assist in the accounting cycle (registration of transactions and the preparation of financial statements)

 - Use the appropriate accounting software for the task-at-hand